pupil-labs/pupil-docs/developer-docs/linux.md

 1. Remove all opencv installations that were installed via `apt-get`.
 1. Delete the `*.so` files as well as the `build` dirctory within the `pupil_detectors` directory.
 1. Start Pupil Capture.
-This shpoul trigger a recompilation of the detector modules.
+This should trigger a recompilation of the detector modules.
 </aside>

 > Turbojpeg